climateinteractive/enroads-guide/docs/guide/oil.rst

 Key Dynamics
 ------------

-* When oil is discouraged, by taxing it, watch the red line go down in the “Sources of Primary Energy Graph.”
+* When oil is discouraged, by taxing it, watch the red line go down in the “Global Sources of Primary Energy” graph.

-* Modest oil taxes (the “Taxed” setting) bend the oil curve only slightly, because oil demand is more resistant to changes in price because it is hard to switch to alternative energy sources (a truck can’t just run on solar if the price of oil gets high).
-Oil can shift some to biofuels and with time electrification can enable other energy sources to compete.

-* Taxing oil also reduces energy demand (see graphs “Final Energy Consumption” and “Cost of Energy”).
-When energy prices are higher people tend to use energy more efficiently and conserve energy.
-However, tax policies must be implemented with considerations for poor and working-class communities who can be harmfully impacted by high energy prices.

 * When oil is taxed, notice what happens to coal and gas in response.
-Unless there are existing taxes, coal and gas demand will go up in response to expensive oil.
+Unless there are restrictions on coal and gas, their demand will go up in response to expensive oil.
+We call this the “squeeze the balloon” problem – depressing fossil fuel emissions in one area causes them to pop up in another.
+Renewables are also boosted slightly, but the impact is negligible.
+Adding a carbon price is a good solution to the “squeeze the balloon” problem.

+* The net result is no change in overall GHG emissions and no reduction in future temperature.

+* Notice one of the ways that less oil leads to more coal: view the  “Electric Share of Final Energy – Transport” graph.
+Expensive oil has led to more electrification of the vehicle fleet.

 Big Message
 -----------